kieran11/wormdata/README.md

 The .Rmd file has all the code to replicate the analysis.

+The four figures are here: wormdataanalysis_files/figure-gfm.
+They are four .png files.
 # steps and method

 There are six replicates in the original Excel dataset.
 The first portion of the program takes the six replicates in the Excel file.
 It bind them together.